jbro129/android-modding/ModdingTools/ModdingTools.md

 [UnityAssetReplacer](https://github.com/Skyluker4/UnityAssetReplacer) by Skyluker4 : A tool to replace files in a Unity Asset Bundle from given files.

-[ILSpy](https://github.com/icsharpcode/ILSpy) by icsharpcode : .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (&more).
+[UnityExplorer](https://github.com/sinai-dev/UnityExplorer) by sinai-dev : An in-game explorer and a suite of debugging tools for IL2CPP and Mono Unity games, to aid with modding development.

+[UnrealPakTool](https://github.com/allcoolthingsatoneplace/UnrealPakTool) by allcoolthingsatoneplace : A tool that can extract .pak files for Unreal Engine 4.

 [UtinyRipper](https://github.com/mafaca/UtinyRipper) by mafaca : GUI and API library to work with Engine assets, serialized and bundle files.

-[tinker](https://github.com/Tencent/tinker) by Tencent : A hot-fix solution library for Android, it supports dex, library and resources update without reinstall apk.

-[Image_to_byte_array_converter](https://github.com/geokar2006/Image_to_byte_array_converter) by geokar2006 : This program allows you to convert images to byte array for the mod menu on unity mono.

-[Archived-Repos](https://github.com/TheArmKing/Archived-Repos) by TheArmKing : A collection of TheArmKing's old repos or discontinued projects.

-[AsmResolver](https://github.com/Washi1337/AsmResolver) by Washi1337 : A library for editing PE files with full .NET metadata support.

-[UnityExplorer](https://github.com/sinai-dev/UnityExplorer) by sinai-dev : An in-game explorer and a suite of debugging tools for IL2CPP and Mono Unity games, to aid with modding development.

-[apk-mitm](https://github.com/shroudedcode/apk-mitm) by shroudedcode : A CLI application that automatically prepares Android APK files for HTTPS inspection.

-[mitmproxy](https://github.com/mitmproxy/mitmproxy) by mitmproxy : An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.

-[CppDLL](https://github.com/Rprop/CppDLL) by Rprop : A small tool that will help you generate Cpp Header(.h) and Import Library(.lib) from Dynamic Link Library(.dll).

-[7-Super-Tool-Mod-Menu-Generator](https://github.com/7Hackers/7-Super-Tool-Mod-Menu-Generator) by 7Hackers : A powerful mod menu generator with offline arm converter and ability to add telekill, chams, patch, hook, etc.

-[Auto-Il2cppDumper](https://github.com/BryanGIG/Auto-Il2cppDumper) by BryanGIG : Internal dumper for Unity3d libil2cpp.so.

-[LibDumper](https://github.com/BryanGIG/LibDumper) by BryanGIG : APK For Dumping Memory libil2cpp.so / libUE4.so.

-[Tool-Encryption-Decryption-JSC-Files-for-Cocos2djs-Games](https://github.com/MikaCybertron/Tool-Encryption-Decryption-JSC-Files-for-Cocos2djs-Games) by MikaCybertron : Tool Encryption & Decryption JSC Files to Modded Cocos2djs Games.

-[Tool-Converter-ASCII](https://github.com/MikaCybertron/Tool-Converter-ASCII) by MikaCybertron : Offline tool to Converter ASCII to Decimal & Decimal to ASCII.

-[dnSpy](https://github.com/dnSpy/dnSpy) by dnSpy : .NET debugger and assembly editor.

-[dnSpy](https://github.com/dnSpyEx/dnSpy) by dnSpyEx : Continuation of the dnSpy project.

-[dnSpy.Extension.HoLLy](https://github.com/HoLLy-HaCKeR/dnSpy.Extension.HoLLy) by HoLLy-HaCKeR : A dnSpy extension to aid reversing of obfuscated assemblies.
+[writemem](https://github.com/ExploitTheLoop/writemem) by ExploitTheLoop : useful library for writing memory into games like pubg in java no need to use c++.